gentlee/redux-light/README.md

 Simplified approach of using redux **without any boilerplate** - no action objects and reducers!

-Based on **single reducer** that merges new state for each root property.
+Based on **single reducer** that merges new state for each root property (2-level merge).
 Pseudocode is:

 ```typescript
 const newState = { ...oldState }